UXAspects/UXAspects/docs/app/pages/blog/posts/2017-08-24-Protractor-Testing.md

 The tests to be run against these pages are found under the e2e/tests folder.

-The e2e/protractor.config.js configuration file defines the location of the test files to be executed (in the ‘specs’ property) and the URL for the Selenium server.
-The browser the tests are to run in is defined in the ‘capabilities’ property (at the moment tests are run only in Chrome).
+The e2e/protractor.config.js configuration file defines the location of the test files to be executed (in the 'specs' property) and the URL for the Selenium server.
+The browser the tests are to run in is defined in the 'capabilities' property (at the moment tests are run only in Chrome).

 #### Page Objects

-When writing Protractor tests, it is good practice to place information about the location of elements in ‘page object’ files, separate from the definitions of the tests themselves.
+When writing Protractor tests, it is good practice to place information about the location of elements in 'page object' files, separate from the definitions of the tests themselves.

 A page object is a class that serves as an interface to the UI page being tested.
 The tests then use the methods of this class whenever they need to interact with that page.